munjed80/arabic-kids-shibl/docs/PRODUCT.md

 ## MVP scope
 - Content-driven lessons defined in JSON (no CMS, no backend).
 - Non-verbal lion cub companion reacts only to lesson events (no chat, no text input).
 - Parent-only authentication (email + password) for subscription management; children access lessons without accounts.
+Parent records live in a local JSON file for this MVP.
 - Local progress storage in the browser for lesson play; no child data sync.
 - Works offline after first load; suitable for Vercel static deployment.